devteam-zenhr/TestelloDevelopers/_posts/2015-06-17-api-documentation.markdown

 # Appendix

-## Callbacks
+## What we need from you

+### Callback URL

-Once a Test Taker finishes a test, **Testello** will initiate a GET request to your specified callback URL, the request will include a hash that contains the test id, taken test id, and result link.
+Once a Test Taker finishes a test, **Testello** will initiate a POST request to your specified callback URL, the request will be signed with the secret we provided you with, the request body will include a payload hash that contains the test id, taken test id, and result link.

+### Redirection URL

+Once a Test Taker finishes a test, **Testello** will add a link that will redirect the user back to your website.

 ## Sending a signed request

-Below are simple examples that demonstrates sending an API call to Testello
+Below are simple examples that demonstrate sending an API call to Testello

 ### Ruby
 {:.no_toc}